astroLazybones/hellofetch/README.md

 <br>
 Current Issues:
 <br>
-No storage/ram output because it was returning incorrect values No mainboard name detection
+No storage/ram output because it was returning incorrect values<br>
+No mainboard name detection